wdlkmpx/gmrun/README.markdown

       turns to emacs, type a SPACE, and write the file you want to open using completion).

-    * I added history capability (limited to 20 entries, change history.cc for more, #define HIST_MAX_SIZE).
+    * Configuration file: ~/.gmrunrc or /etc/gmrunrc.
+      Check one of them, configuration is very simple.
+From that file you can change window position and width, history size, terminal, URL handlers, etc.

+    * Config file parameter: History.
 History is maintained in the file " ~/.gmrun_history ".

-      CHANGED (since 0.5.3, I think..) -- new config file parameter: History.

     * CTRL-Enter runs the command in a terminal.
 CTRL-Enter without any command starts a new terminal.

-    * New configuration file: ~/.gmrunrc or /usr/local/share/gmrun/gmrunrc.
-      Check one of them, configuration is very simple.
-From that file you can change window position and width, history size, terminal, URL handlers, etc.

     * You can use CTRL-R / CTRL-S to search through history, much like in bash or Emacs.
 Also, pressing "!" as the first character enters some special search mode, finding those history entries that begin with the entered text.

-    * URL handlers (added in 0.6.0).
-Nice feature, allowing you to enter lines like "http://www.google.com" to start your favorite browser on www.google.com.
+    * URL handlers allowing you to enter lines like "http://www.google.com" to start your favorite browser on www.google.com.
       The URL-s are configurable from the configuration file, in a simple manner (I hope..).

     * Extension handlers (added in 0.8.0).
 Basically you can run, for